symfony/symfony-docs/components/dependency_injection/tags.rst

             }
         }
     }

-Take care of ``$attributes`` variable.
-Because you can use the same tag many times on the same service, ``$attributes`` is an array of attributes for each tag that refers to the same service.
+The trickiest part is the ``$attributes`` variable.
+Because you can use the same tag many times on the same service (e.g. you could theoretically tag the same service 5 times with the ``acme_mailer.transport`` tag), ``$attributes`` is an array of the tag information for each tag on that service.